-2.9.
-COVID-19 & VESSEL SAFETY PROTOCOL
+2.8.
+VESSEL SAFETY PROTOCOL

-- 2.9.1.
-COVID-19: Prior to the vessel departing from port to begin the first charter sample day, the scientific staff and vessel crew will take a COVID-19 rapid antigen test.
-Any scientific staff or vessel crew with a positive test will be prohibited from project participation. - 2.9.2.
-The vessel Captain is responsible for all matters related to the safety of all crew, the vessel, and equipment operation.
+- 2.8.1.
+The vessel Captain is responsible for all matters related to the safety of all crew, the vessel, equipment operation, and scientific staff.
 The Captain will adhere always to Navigational Rules of the Road whether sampling, running, drifting, or at anchor.
 The Captain shall review safety procedures and equipment with the scientific crew at the beginning of each cruise leg.
 At all times while at sea, the Captain shall post a wheel/anchor watch (as required by the USCG Navigational Rules of the Road).
-The Captain shall post a wheel/anchor watch at night while the vessel runs to the next station, drifts, lies at anchor, or runs to the first station early in the morning to ensure that the vessel and all crew are secure.
-Failure to maintain a wheel/anchor watch (as required by the United States Coast Guard [USCG] Navigational Rules of the Road) will result in a breach of contract and termination of charter work. - 2.9.3.
+The Captain shall post a wheel/anchor watch while the vessel runs to the next fishing area, drifts, or lies at anchor.
+Failure to maintain a wheel/anchor watch (as required by the USCG] Navigational Rules of the Road) will result in a breach of contract and termination of charter work. - 2.8.2.
 The Contractor shall provide USCG approved survival suits for all vessel crew members.
 The scientific crew members will provide their own suits.
-Adequate dry storage for all survival suits shall be provided. - 2.9.4.
+Adequate dry storage for all survival suits shall be provided. - 2.8.3.
 The Contractor shall provide USCG approved life jackets for all vessel crew members.
-The scientific crew members will provide their own life vests. - 2.9.5.
-The vessel must be equipped with a USCG approved self-inflating covered life raft with capacity sufficient to accommodate all vessel crew and scientific crew members. - 2.9.6.
-A Category I EPIRB (Emergency Position Indicating Radio Beacon) must be affixed to the exterior of the vessel in a manner approved by the USCG.
+The scientific crew members will provide their own life vests.

-- 2.9.7.
+- 2.8.4.
+The vessel must be equipped with a USCG approved self-inflating covered life raft with capacity sufficient to accommodate all vessel crew and scientific crew members. - 2.8.5.
+A Category I EPIRB (Emergency Position Indicating Radio Beacon) must be affixed to the exterior of the vessel in a manner approved by the USCG. - 2.8.6.
 Before leaving the dock to commence sampling operations or when any crew change occurs, the Contractor will conduct a safety drill detailing locations of all safety equipment, description of vessel station bill, and instructions on operating appropriate safety and communications equipment.
-Station bills must be posted in prominent places. - 2.9.8.
-No Sex, alcohol, or drugs This rule will be stated as part of the Chief Scientist's orientation before the common. - 2.9.9.
+Station bills must be posted in prominent places. - 2.8.7.
+No Sex, alcohol, or drugs This rule will be stated as part of the Chief Scientist's orientation before the common. - 2.8.8.
 The vessel must have a valid USCG Safety Decal.
 The decal must remain valid during the entire contract period and all requirements of the decal must remain valid for the entire contract period.
 This includes EPIRB batteries and life raft repacking.
 For example, if a vessel has a valid sticker, but the EPIRB battery is expired the vessel will need to have the battery replaced before the project can begin.
 In such situations, the vessel will go off charter and will remain off charter until the problem has been resolved.
 The vessel must also be current on all USCG requirements and in accordance with Title U.S.C.
 46 C.F.R.
 Parts 24,25,26, and 28 (as applicable).